 In Phase II, laboratory activity also focused on the design, fabrication, and testing of a shale fracture compaction visualization cell for use in fracture closure and proppant embedment experiments (Figure 6).
 After several design iterations of the X-ray transparent fracture compaction view cell, the system was successfully pressure tested and verified for optical and X-ray CT visibility of fractured rock samples.
 Initial laboratory tests were completed to assess fracture closure in shales of varying ductility prior to the introduction of proppant.
 In initial tests, all shale samples demonstrated large reductions in fracture aperture with time and increased confining pressure, as expected (Figure 7).
 In addition, very little shale deformation was observed.
 With the introduction of proppant, the fracture compaction behavior became more complex — both proppant crushing and proppant embedment during fracture closure were observed.
 Also, both the Barnett and Marcellus Shale exhibited more brittle behavior than was anticipated based on the shale property characterization.

 This projected ended on September 30, 2018.
-The final report will be posted to this webpage upon receipt.
 This research has been extended under a new research project (FWP-FP00008114), which will investigate fracture sustainability in more ductile shales and investigate possible mechanisms to avoid proppant embedment in order to retain fracture conductivity, ultimately enabling the development of these clay-rich, ductile shales.

 Laboratory and Numerical Investigation of Hydraulic Fracture Propagation and Permeability Evolution in Heterogeneous and Anisotropic Shale and Sustainability of Hydraulic Fracture Conductivity in Ductile and Expanding Shales (Aug 2017)